balor/connect-memcached/Readme.md

 - `hosts` Memcached servers locations, can by string, array, hash.
 - `prefix` An optional prefix for each memcache key, in case you are sharing your memcached servers with something generating its own keys.
+- `secret` An optional secret can be used to encrypt/decrypt session contents.
+- `algorithm` An optional algorithm parameter may be used, but must be valid based on returned `crypto.getCiphers()`.
+The current default is `aes-256-ctr` and was chosen based on the following [information](http://www.daemonology.net/blog/2009-06-11-cryptographic-right-answers.html)
 - ...
 Rest of given option will be passed directly to the node-memcached constructor.

 For details see [node-memcached](http://github.com/3rd-Eden/node-memcached).